 - Class taught during the programme : Bubbles

-- Webpage : https://www.parisschoolofeconomics.eu/en/saint-paul-gilles/
+- Webpage : https://www.parisschoolofeconomics.eu/fr/saint-paul-gilles/

-- Webpage : https://sites.google.com/site/florinbilbiie/home
+- Webpage : https://www.parisschoolofeconomics.eu/fr/broer-tobias/

-Axelle Ferrière is Assistant Professor at Paris School of Economics and Research Fellow at the CNRS.
+Axelle Ferrière is Assistant Professor at PSE and Research Fellow at the CNRS.
 Following her PhD at New York University in 2015, she continued her research at the European University Institute until 2018.
 Her research primarily focuses on fiscal policy and redistribution, through the lens of heterogeneous-agent models.
 She is also interested in the quantitative effects of uncertainty.
 Her work has been published in journals such as American Economic Journal : Macroeconomics and Journal of Monetary Economics.

-- Webpage : https://www.parisschoolofeconomics.eu/en/ferriere-axelle/
+- Webpage : https://www.parisschoolofeconomics.eu/fr/ferriere-axelle/

-Jean-Olivier Hairault is Professor of Economics at Université Paris 1 Panthéon-Sorbonne and the Paris School of Economics and IZA Research Fellow.
+Jean-Olivier Hairault is Director and Chaired Professor at PSE and Professor of Economics at Université Paris 1 Panthéon-Sorbonne, at PSE, and at IZA Research Fellow.
 He joined Paris 1 in 1997 after holding positions at University of Paris-Dauphine and University of Lille 1.
 He is currently the Director of PSE.
 He is also Director of the Macroeconomic Observatory of Cepremap.
 Jean-Olivier’s research focuses on business cycles and labor market dynamics ; his recent main topic is the source of unemployment fluctuations, with a particular interest for a life-cycle approach and the relative contribution of job separation and job finding rates.
 He is also interested in the impact of structural changes and polarization on job reallocation, and the role of labor market institutions.
 His research is published in Journal of European Economic Association, Economic Journal, Journal of Public Economics, International Economic Review and European Economic Review, among others.

 - Webpage : https://www.parisschoolofeconomics.eu/fr/hairault-jean-olivier/

-Francesco Pappada is an Invited Professor at Paris School of Economics.
+Francesco Pappada is an Invited Professor at PSE.
 He has previously been a Senior Research Economist at Banque de France and held post-doctoral and visiting positions at HEC Lausanne, University of California Berkeley and Einaudi Institute for Economics and Finance.
 His research focuses on the aggregate consequences of firm dynamics, including the cleansing effect of recessions, and the impact of firm heterogeneity on exchange rate fluctuations.
 He is also interested in fiscal policy and the implications of imperfect tax compliance on sovereign default and fiscal consolidations.
 His research is published in Economic Journal, IMF Economic Review and European Economic Review, among others

-- Webpage : https://www.parisschoolofeconomics.eu/en/pappada-francesco/
+- Webpage : https://www.parisschoolofeconomics.eu/fr/pappada-francesco/